tanerg/python-assignment2/report/report.md

 ## Conclusion

-This project provided a hands-on opportunity to work with real-world datasets, integrating multiple data sources — cases, hospitalizations, deaths, population statistics, and geospatial boundaries — to build a coherent, interactive dashboard.

-Our implementation includes both a bar chart and an interactive map.
+This project provided a hands-on opportunity to work with real-world datasets, integrating multiple data sources to build a coherent, interactive dashboard.Our implementation includes both a bar chart and an interactive map.
 These visualizations allow users to explore COVID-19 statistics at different geographic and temporal resolutions.

 A key design choice was to include population data to compute incidence rates, which allowed us to move beyond raw counts and present normalized comparisons across regions.
 This added analytical depth and helped surface insights that would otherwise be obscured by population size differences.

-Working on this project required tackling several non-trivial challenges, such as handling municipality mergers, aligning disparate datasets, and cleaning up dummy values.
+Working on this project required tackling several challenges, such as handling municipality mergers, aligning disparate datasets, and cleaning up dummy values.
 We believe the result is robust and user-friendly, and we’re pleased with how the visualizations add interpretability to the raw numbers.

 If we had more time, we could have implemented other features like outlier detection and interpretation, aimed at identifying municipalities or time periods with unusually high or low statistics.
 These outliers might reflect real-world variation due to factors like vaccination rates, population density, or socio-economic status — and could serve as a starting point for deeper epidemiological insight.
 Another possible extension would be to make color scales on the maps consistent across time, improving visual comparability.